Holocaust II World War II

 Klooga concentration camp was established by the German regime in September 1943.
 It was a forced-labour sub-camp of the Vaivara concentration camp complex in Estonia.
 On 19 September 1944, one of the largest mass murders in German-occupied Estonia was committed: all of the Jews at the camp (around 2000 in total) were killed as the Red Army approached.

-Preilius Holocaust Memorial
+Preili Holocaust Memorial

-The architect of the memorial is Sergejs Rizh.
-Opened on August 8, 2004.
-The memorial was built on the initiative and personal funds of Dāvid Zilbermanis (USA), a former resident of Preiļi, engineer and public worker.
-In 2015, another monument was added to the memorial - an arch installed at the entrance to the cemetery in the form of a symbolic gate.
+The architect of the memorial is Sergejs Rižs.
+It was opened on August 8, 2004.
+The memorial was created on the initiative and with personal funds of the former Preiļi resident, engineer and public figure David Zilbermanis (USA).
+In 2015, another monument was added to the memorial – an arch, installed at the entrance to the cemetery in the form of a symbolic gate.

-The memorial is located on the edge of the Preiļi Jewish cemetery, next to the place where around 800 Jews from Preiļi and the surrounding area were killed in the summer of 1941 after the entry of Nazi German troops with the involvement of local collaborators.
-The diary of Sheina Gram (1926-1941), a Jewish girl from Preiļi, which she started writing on June 22 - the day the war between the USSR and Germany started - until August 8, is a testimony of the events of this time.
-Sheina, together with her family and other surviving Jews of Preila, was killed next to the Jewish cemetery on August 9.
-Thanks to the help of Vladislav Vuškānas (1887-1953) from Preili, 6 Jews from Preili managed to survive the German occupation in hiding.
-On the stones of the monument are engraved entries from Sheina Gram's diary, as well as words of gratitude to the savior of the Jews, Vladislav Vushkan.
-An urn with the names of the 750 Jews killed here is buried at the foot of the monument.
+The memorial is located on the edge of the Preiļi Jewish cemetery, next to the place where, in the summer of 1941, after the arrival of Nazi German troops with the involvement of local collaborators, about 800 Jews from Preiļi and the surrounding area were killed.
+As evidence of the events of this time, there is the diary of the Preiļi Jewish girl Šeina Grama (1926-1941), which she began writing on June 22 – the day the war between the USSR and Germany began – until August 8. Šeina, together with her family and other surviving Preiļi Jews, was killed next to the Jewish cemetery on August 9.
+Thanks to the help of Vladislavs Vuškāns (1887-1953), a resident of Preiļi, 6 Jews from Preiļi managed to survive the German occupation in hiding.
+The stones of the monument are engraved with entries from Sheina Gram's diary, as well as words of gratitude to the Jewish rescuer Vladislavs Vuškāns.
+At the foot of the monument is an urn with the identified names of 750 Jews killed here.

 Misiņkalns Military Heritage Trail